A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Phrenesim robur putantes sanis rident flentibus.

-Those high men are raised up on the horns of pride,
+Those men are raised up high on the horns of pride,

 Those men thinking madness strength mock the sane weepers.